engity-com/bifroest/docs/reference/authorization/htpasswd.md

 Has to be set to `htpasswd` to enable the htpasswd authorization.

 <<property("file", "File Path", "../data-type.md#file-path", default="<os specific>")>>
-A file where each line contains entry in [htpasswd format](#format).
+A file where each line contains an entry in [htpasswd format](#format).

-The default value is different, per platform Bifröst runs on:
+The default value varies depending on the platform Bifröst runs on:

 * Linux: `/etc/engity/bifroest/htpasswd`
 * Window: `C:\ProgramData\Engity\Bifroest\htpasswd`